-Where a development proposal is likely to significantly affect features of biodiversity or geological conservation interest, it will be necessary to submit with the application sufficient information on what those effects are, in order for the Planning Inspectorate to determine it.
+Where a development proposal is likely to significantly affect features of biodiversity or geological conservation interest, it will be necessary to submit with the application sufficient information on what those effects are, in order for the local authority to determine it.
 The local planning authority may have produced a list of which features in their area will require such additional information.
 In some cases this additional information may be required based on a survey of affected species, habitats or geological features and an assessment of impacts.
-What is required will depend on the significance of the features and the scale and significance of the likely impacts, and what information is already available.
-It will be advisable to discuss with the Planning Inspectorate what is required, and who may be competent to carry out any survey and assessment work required, prior to compiling the information and submitting the application.
+What is required will depend on the significance of the features and the scale and significance of the likely impacts, and what information the local authority already has.
+It will be advisable to discuss with the local planning authority what is required, and who may be competent to carry out any survey and assessment work required, prior to compiling the information and submitting the application.